-Successful graduates have gone on to work in organizations that have strong links with, or are based in French- or German-speaking countries, or with Chinese and Hong Kong concerns with important European interests.
+Successful graduates have gone on to work in organisations that have strong links with, or are based in French- or German-speaking countries, or with Chinese and Hong Kong concerns with important European interests.
 Options range from the civil service and education to international/European organizations, media and communication, information services and NGOs, trading/merchandising, transport/logistics, finance/banking, retail and the tourism or culture sectors.